Compiled by the Road Trip Alberta team

 7. “World Trek: A Family Odyssey“, by Russell and Carla Fisher

 Why travel alone when you could bring the whole family?
-The Fishers took a year off and traveled 50,000 miles around the world with their kids.
+The Fishers took a year off and travelled 50,000 miles around the world with their kids.
 The book covers budgets, planning and the family’s exciting experiences.

 8. “Vagabonding“, by Ralph Potts

 This is THE book for long-term travel newbies.
 Nomadic Matt calls this book a ‘long-term travel and backpacking bible’.
-If you’re looking for a ‘why’ for getting out and traveling, this book is it.
+If you’re looking for a ‘why’ for getting out and travelling, this book is it.